 Sun 14.04.13.
 EQC Truths blog referred to The Press article "EQC staff failed to declare $25m contract conflict" regarding EQC's shonky business practices.

 Mon 15.04.13.
-TV3 Campbell Live: EQC boss Simpson said that EQC had worked on sending claimants' information to claimants at the end of 2012, but EQC Truths leak had delayed EQC sending the information due to email shutdown at EQC.
-Simpson said EQC would release claimants' information, like EQC repairs estimates to claimants with already repaired housing, within 3 months.
-But non repaired housing estimates wouldn't be released, as the information was commercially sensitive.
-Laughable the information was commercially sensitive, as Fletchers (part govt owned) had a monopoly on repairs, without tender competition from other contractors.
+TV3 Campbell Live: EQC boss Simpson said that EQC had worked on sending claimants' info to claimants at the end of 2012, but EQC Truths leak had delayed EQC sending the info due to email shutdown at EQC.
+Simpson said EQC would release claimants' info, like EQC repairs estimates to claimants with already repaired housing, within 3 months.
+But non repaired housing estimates wouldn't be released, as the info was commercially sensitive.
+Laughable, as Fletchers (part NZ National govt owned) had a monopoly on repairs, without tender competition from other contractors.

-Simpson's excuse that EQC Truths blog was delaying information being sent to claimants was risible, as the leak was 2.5 years post 04.09.10 quake.
-Simpson had more than 2 year to reveal EQC assessment & estimate information to claimants.
-Simpson was one of a long line of bureaucratic blame-shifters revealed in the recent Royal Commission of Inquiry into quake bldg collapses & the Coroner's Inquest into quake deaths.
+Simpson's excuse that EQC Truths blog was delaying info being sent to claimants was risible, as the leak was 2.5 years post 04.09.10 quake.
+Simpson had more than 2 year to reveal EQC assessment & estimate info to claimants.
+Simpson was another bureaucratic, blame-shifters, like those revealed in the recent Royal Commission of Inquiry into quake bldg collapses & the Coroner's Inquest into quake deaths.

 Wed 17.04.13.
 The Press reported on a widow (husband died in 22.02.11 quake) who waited for procrastinating EQC or State insurer to decide whether to repair or rebuild her quake trashed house.
 Repair or rebuild?...
 What a disgrace.
 So much for quake recovery from EQC, State & CERA.